Terms and conditions for AKT Roofing Ltd

 4 Days and times when we normally provide the services

 At the time we perform the services we may not have all the materials we need to perform the services.
-This may be for a number of reasons such as:
+This may be for a number of reasons as summarised in point 5.1.

 5.1 Whether or not we have provided a quotation, the condition of an item which is then subject of the services may only become apparent when we start performing the services and it was not reasonably possible to establish it until that point.
 In such cases we may need to purchase materials.
 If the materials are available from a local supplier, we would travel to the supplier and purchase the materials and return to continue performing the services.
 If the materials are not available from a local supplier, we would then order the materials then return at an agreed later date to continue to perform the services.